Embalming: Modern methods

 Alternative methods of preservation, such as ice packing or laying the body on so called 'cooling boards', gradually lost ground to the increasingly popular and effective methods of embalming.
-By the mid 19th century, the newly emerging profession of businessmen-undertakers – who provided funeral and burial services – began adopting embalming methods as standard.
+By the mid-19th century, the newly emerging profession of businessmen-undertakers – who provided funeral and burial services – began adopting embalming methods as standard.

 Embalming became more common in the United States during the American Civil War, when servicemen often died far from home.
-The wish of families for their remains to be returned home for local burial and lengthy transport from the battlefield meant it became common in the United States.
+The wish of families for their remains to be returned home for local burial and lengthy transport from the battlefield helped it become popular.

 The period from about 1861 is sometimes known as the funeral period of embalming and is marked by a separation of the fields of embalming by undertakers and embalming (anatomical wetting) for medical and scientific purposes.
-Dr. Thomas Holmes received a commission from the Army Medical Corps to embalm the corpses of dead Union officers to return to their families.
+Dr Thomas Holmes received a commission from the Army Medical Corps to embalm the corpses of dead Union officers to return to their families.
 Military authorities also permitted private embalmers to work in military-controlled areas.
-The passage of Abraham Lincoln's body home for burial was made possible by embalming, and it brought the possibilities and potential of embalming to wider public notice.
+The passage of Abraham Lincoln's body home for burial was made possible by embalming, and it brought wider public attention to the possibilities and potential of embalming.

 Until the early 20th century, embalming fluids often contained arsenic until it was supplanted by more effective and less toxic chemicals.
-There was concern about the possibility of arsenic from embalmed bodies contaminating ground water supplies and legal concerns that people suspected of murder by arsenic poisoning might claim in defense that levels of poison in the deceased's body were the result of post-mortem embalming not homicide.
+There was concern about the possibility of arsenic from embalmed bodies contaminating ground water supplies, as well as legal concerns that people suspected of murder by arsenic poisoning might claim that levels of poison in the deceased's body were the result of post-mortem embalming, not homicide.

-In 1867, the German chemist August Wilhelm von Hofmann discovered formaldehyde, whose preservative properties were soon noted, and it became the foundation for modern methods of embalming.
+In 1855, the Russian chemist Alexander Michailowitsch Butlerow discovered formaldehyde, the preservative properties of which were soon noted, and it became the foundation for modern methods of embalming.

-Dr. Frederic Ruysch was the first one to have used the arterial injection method for embalming.
+Dr Frederic Ruysch was the first to have used the arterial injection method for embalming.
 His work of embalming was so nearly perfect that people thought the dead body was actually alive; however, he only used it to prepare specimens for his anatomical work.

-Today
+Present day

 Modern embalming is most often performed to ensure a better presentation of the deceased for viewing by friends and relatives.
-It is also used for medical research or training.
+It is also used for medical research or training, transportation of deceased, especially across national borders, and in many instances for above ground burial in a vault or mausoleum.

 A successful viewing of the body is considered to be helpful in the grieving process.
 Embalming has the potential to prevent mourners from having to deal with the rotting and eventual putrescence of the corpse.
-It is a general legal requirement for international repatriation of human remains (although exceptions do occur) and is required by a variety of laws depending on locality and circumstance, such as for extended time between death and final disposition or above-ground entombment.
+Despite a common misconception, embalming is not mandatory in the United States, although it is a general legal requirement for international repatriation of human remains to the U.S. (exceptions do occur).